 She has found that solution focused therapy can be effective with some families as well as role playing as a technique with parents and caregivers when children are struggling with ADHD and ODD.
 Valerie is trained in Nurtured Heart and finds that this approach can also benefit many youths and parents at home struggling with aggression and emotional regulation.
 Valerie enjoys her work with youth and families and hopes to continue this work as a full-time therapist eventually once she receives her LCSW.

 Nancy Bodnar, MSW, LCSW

-Nancy Bodnar is a Licence Clinical Social Worker who earned her Master’s Degree at the Hunter College School of Social Work in Manhattan (Clinical tract, specializing in children and family therapy).
+Nancy Bodnar is a Licensed Clinical Social Worker who earned her Master’s Degree at the Hunter College School of Social Work in Manhattan (Clinical tract, specializing in children and family therapy).
 Her professional experience has been in both private practice and outpatient hospital settings.
-Nancy specializes in working empower her clients both children and adults and their families who may be experiencing relational or other obstacles, which may include, loss, mood disorders, anxiety, panic, self esteem issue, cultural diversity, and sexual orientation
+Nancy specializes in working to empower her clients, both children and adults, as well as their families, who may be experiencing relational or other obstacles, which may include loss, mood disorders, anxiety, panic, self-esteem issue, cultural diversity, and sexual orientation.